qhull/qhull/README.txt

 Installing Qhull on Unix with gcc

   To build Qhull, static libraries, shared library, and C++ interface
-  - Download and extract Qhull (either gitorious or the .tgz or .zip file)
+  - Download and extract Qhull (either GitHub or the .tgz or .zip file)
   - make
   - export LD_LIBRARY_PATH=$PWD/lib:$LD_LIBRARY_PATH